ventus-ag/docs/_docs/coretasks/Secrets.md

 ## What is the Secret

 **Secret** - Is an object that contains a small amount of sensitive data such as a password, a token, or a key.
 Such information might otherwise be put in a Pod specification or in an image; putting it in a Secret object allows for more control over how it is used, and reduces the risk of accidental exposure.
-Users can create secrets, and the system also creates some secrets.

 To use a secret, a pod needs to reference the secret.
 A secret can be used with a pod in two ways: as files in a volume mounted on one or more of its containers, or used by kubelet when pulling images for the pod.

 ## Create a Secret

-In this part we consider two ways for creating secrets:
+In this part we consider two ways to create secrets:
-- Creating a Secret Using `kubectl create`
+- Create a Secret using `kubectl create`
-- Creating a Secret from `yaml` file
+- Create a Secret from `yaml` file

-1) Creating a Secret Using "kubectl create":
+1) Create a Secret Using "kubectl create":

 Create files needed for rest of example:
  - `echo -n 'admin' > ./username.txt`